sammancoaching/website/_learning_hours/testable_design/naming.md

 The new name can then guide remodeling the code.
 The end goal is to have a clear language for the code, that speaks of the domain.
 This learning hour is a step in that direction.

 ## Learning objective
-Know what steps to take to give a piece of code a name that can be trusted.
+Being able to explain how to give a piece of code a name that can be trusted.

 ## Connect

-Ask the group for "Unexpected things found in a method or function."
-Have them tell each other in pairs or each in turn as a group, depending on group size.
+Let the group look at some code and say if they think that the name is a good one.
+Work in pair, or small groups, if it is a big team.

+Examples (in some made up language and framework):

+    def getUsers(db){
+        return db.get(Users.all);
+    }

+    def onStart(args){
+        Events.register("all");
+    }

+    def saveUser(user, db){
+        db.save(user)
+        Events.send(UserNotifications.saved(user))
+    }

 ## Concept